kei2100/go-mongo-indexer/readme.md

                 "key": [
                     { "orderId": 1 }
                 ],
-                "unique": 1 // creates a `unique index` },
+                "unique": true // creates a `unique index` },
             {
                 "key": [
                     { "createdAt": -1 }
                 ],
-                "_expireAfterSeconds": 500 // creates a `expires index` that will delete document after given number of seconds
+                "expireAfterSeconds": 500 // creates a `expires index` that will delete document after given number of seconds
             }
         ]
     }